kerkeniaziz/blog/README.md

-# 📘 Next.js + NestJS Starter Project
+# 📘 Next.js Starter Project

 This is my Next.js project, created as a **reference codebase** for future projects.
 It includes all the essential boilerplate for using **Next.js as a frontend** and **NestJS as a backend**.